kaidez/kdz/README.md

 `git clone https://github.com/kaidez/kdz.git`

-2. Navigate to the repo in your terminal and install it (you may need to do this using `sudo`):
+2. Navigate to the repo in your terminal and install it...you may need to do this using `sudo`:

 `npm install -g`